Zanzibarr/notify2/docs/cli.md

 ### Options

-- `-c, --config-path TEXT`: Path to a custom configuration file.
+- `-c, --config TEXT`: Path to a custom configuration file.
 - `--env`: Use environment variables for configuration.

 ---